 German document reporting the capture of the Jack Bailey Crew.
-Note that Staff Sergeant Elwyn Jones Darden’s name is not listed as he was injured and was taken to Stalag IXC, a POW Camp Hospital, not Dulag-Luft West.
+Note that Staff Segeant Elwyn Jones Darden’s name is not listed, as he was injured and was taken to Stalag IXC, a POW Camp Hospital, not Dulag-Luft West.